Frequently Asked Questions

 Students wishing to change their address should fill out a Change of Address form in the Registrar’s Office.
 Alumni with an address change should send the change to the Development Office.

-Q. Where/how do I notify the College of a name change?
+Q. Where/how do I notify the College of a legal name change?

 A current student whose name has changed should immediately notify the Registrar’s Office in writing.
 Legal proof of this name change must accompany the request.
 Alumni with a name change should send the change to the Development Office along with official verification.